How to Make a Successful Mobile App: Top 10 Ways to Prepare for a Development Project

 You’ve been assigned to lead the company’s new mobile app development project, which aims to reach more customers.
 Excitement quickly turns to concern as you think back on previous mobile projects that haven’t been successful: rocky launches, endless delays, and upset customers.
 Or, perhaps this is your company’s first foray into mobile - until now, your dev teams have only built desktop websites.

 Challenges extend beyond mobile app development, making it especially difficult for companies.
 Other concerns include hiring mobile developers (they're much more challenging to find than web developers) and budgeting for long term maintenance and support.

 Working with hundreds of enterprise teams over the years, Ionic has found that even well run mobile development projects need 7-12 months to go from concept to execution.

-Ultimately, mobile app development projects require a significant amount of time and resources because customers expect you to build great experiences that run across multiple platforms and devices.
-Follow these ten steps to ensure a successful project and product launch.
+Ultimately, successful mobile app development projects require a significant amount of time and resources because customers expect you to build great experiences that run across multiple platforms and devices.
+Follow these ten tips on how to create a successful app to ensure a smooth project and product launch.